SadieDragon/TPR-Hints-Tool/log.md

     - ``reload.py`` is meant for getting the save data and reloading it.

 - Create a function to more easily modify and add buttons in the future (also DRY the code) - ``create_buttons`` in ``hints/tabs/options_tab.py``
-    - This could be in ``__init__`` but I put it here for easier modifications.

-- Saving Prototyping:
+- Saving Prototyping (``save.py``):
     - As much as I thought the flexibility was smart, this is still using pretty hardcoded expectances.
 If I change things in the future, this prototype will still be too hard-coded to take advantage of the flexibility.
         - Because of how the ``CTkScrollableFrame`` is actually packed, I need to look for a frame within the widget.
 But what if I create a frame myself, to store a different widget list?
 Stuff like this will make future expandability difficult.
     - I wrote a wrapper function for ``.winfo_children()`` because... it's not very clear what exactly that's doing....
         - I also wrote a wrapper function to return the first widget of that list.
-Cause er... lazy?
-        - Type defintions for these are a bit weird.
-Oops.
+        - Type defintions for these are a bit weird
-    - Loop through the data tab names (the constant in ``hints/utils/constants/tab_names.py``)
+    - Gathering the data from the tabs
         - All of this could be done in one sweep under a try-except, but I wanna reduce nesting, and clean up the flow a lil bit.
             - I may also handle "None" returns differently in the future, so I want to have that flexibility available to me.
+        - Loop through the data tab names (the constant in ``hints/utils/constants/tab_names.py``)

-        - Have the try-except to look for ``tab_contents`` in a function for readability
+            - Have the try-except to look for ``tab_contents``- in a separate function for readability
-            - As this is strucutured into a class, I can set the contents of the tab into a local variable, instead of needing to pass it in and out of different functions.
+                - As this is strucutured into a class, I can set the contents of the tab into a local placeholder variable (``tab_contents``), instead of needing to pass it in and out of different functions.
-                - This is being done for more flexible coding: Instead of assuming that the widget we're looking for is precisely at x index and is precisely y widget, look for the widget type (which can later be changed) in the list of widgets, then call the handling for that widget type separately.
+                    - This is being done for more flexible coding: Instead of assuming that the widget we're looking for is precisely at ``x`` index and is precisely ``y`` widget, look for the widget type (which can later be changed) in the list of widgets, so I can call the handling for that widget type separately.
                 - Try to get the tab.
-                - If success, set tab contents to the children of the frame that is the tab
+                    - If success, set ``tab_contents`` to the children of the frame that is the tab
-                - If failure, set the tab contents to none

-        - If tab has nothing (it was closed, or otherwise does not exist), move along for now.
+                    - If failure, the tab was closed, so move to the next tab. (which is done by setting ``tab_contents`` to ``None``)

             - The ``contains_widget`` function also saves the target widget when found, to reduce repeated searching.
-            - In the future, it would not be that difficult to switch this to an indices storage, to cherry pick.
+                - In the future, it would not be that difficult to switch this to an indices storage, to cherry pick which specific widget is to be the target.

             - Notepad Handling
                 - Look for a ``CTkTextbox`` widget within the contents
-            - If one exists, store the contents of the textbox (very straightforward)
+                - If one exists, store the contents of the textbox

             - Shopping List Handling
-            - Look for a ``CTkFrame`` widget within the contents (the shopping list)
+                - Look for a ``CTkFrame`` widget within the contents
+                    - This has some major futureproofing issues, as mentioned above.
+But this is how the checklist frame is handled by ``customtkinter``.
                 - If one exists, handle the checklist frame
+                    - Checkbox Architecture notes
                         - The scrollable frame is packed into a frame as a ``canvas``, ``scrollbar``, and ``label``.
-                    - within the ``canvas``, is the ``scrollableframe``.
-Yeah.
+                        - within the ``canvas``, is the ``scrollableframe``
-                        - Within *that* is the checklist of checkboxes.
-YAY
+                        - Within the ``scrollableframe`` is the checklist.

-                - So now that you get the architecture I'm working with- we have checkboxes now! :D Let's parse them-
-                    - Get the state- use ``.get()`` on the checkbox.
-Easy.
+                    - Checkbox parsing
+                        - Use ``.get()`` to get the state of the ``IntVar`` (the collection status)
-                    - Get the item- use ``.cget('text')`` to get the text that was assigned to the checkbox (which was the item).
+                        - Use ``.cget('text')`` to get the text that was assigned to the checkbox, which was the item

-                    - Future proofing note: For the minor lists which disable useless checkboxes, ``.cget('state')`` will tell whether the checkbox is enabled or not.
+                        - Future proofing note: For the minor lists which disable useless checkboxes, ``.cget('state')`` will tell whether the checkbox is enabled or not

-                    - But what about the storing?
-Ooo that's the fun part, because I have 3 options for storing the data in the dict.
-                        - I could store it as a dict
-                            - I run into the issue of repeating item names, which would cause issues.
-                        - I could store them as a tuple, or a list acting like a tuple (I do this a lot because tuple has some weird indexing griefs)
-                        - I could store it as a string separated by a colon
-                            - And later rip it out by searching for ``: [digit]`` with regex.
-                            - Issue with this is "What if somehow something messes with that format?" headaches.
-                    - So I have settled on ``store as a tuple or list acting like a tuple``.
-Less headache, more flexible.
+                        - Store the item and the state in a tuple like list, ``['item', state]``
+    - Saving the Data

-    - Now that we have all of the data, it's time to finally actually save.
-For now, I am using a folder in the root directory.
+        - For now, I am using a folder in the root directory to hold all of the saves.
 I will patch in "pick your own" later.
-        - Title will be the time stamp.
-Sort of.
+        - The default name of the zip folder will be a time stamp, but file name friendly.
-            - ``mm-dd-yy (hh-mm)`` - ``month-day-year (hour-minute)``; uses 24hr
+            - ``mm-dd-yy (hh-mm)`` - ``month-day-year (hour-minute)``
-        - For now, it just goes through each item in the dictionary (tab, contents), and spits them out in the most bare-bones way.
-            - I ran out of mental energy to code and I could not get the stubborn husky that is my brain to stand up and move.
+            - uses 24hr clock; could use AM/PM but eh
         - Only 5 files will be saved, before old ones are deleted.

         - Formatting notes:
-            - In a zip file, to save space (not like much is used but hey)
+            - In a zip file to organize each save file
             - Contains the different tabs as different formats for the reloading to read easier, but also a master file for the user to read all of their notes at once.
-            - Tab files will be named after the tab
                 - Master Save File: the user can use this to read all of their notes at once, instead of having to parse the separate files.
-                    - Pads the tab name with '=' to make it easier to find where each section is (80 chars long)
+                    - Pads the tab name with '=' to a length of 80 characters, to make it easier to find where each section is
-                    - notepads are just dumped verbatim into the log
+                    - The formatting for each section is the same as in the individual tabs, as listed below.
+                - Tab files: named after the tab itself, and the tab type is stored at the top of the file
+                    - The notepad is literally just "dump notes in file verbatim"
-                    - checklists are formatted ``'item name': bool`` with the integer translated into a boolean
+                    - The checklist format: ``'item name': bool``, with the integer translated into a boolean
-                - The notepad's format
-                    - literally just dump the notes in here
-                - The checklist format
-                    - format like in master.
-                    - would use yaml, but not built in, and honestly not worth.
+                        - would use yaml, but not built in, and honestly not worth at this time.
+                        - Could use JSON- but again, not worth.
         - Further notes;
-            - For the record: I spent over an hour and a half fighting with "make_archive".
-Ripped out the code I had, and rewrote it line for line.
-And it ``just worked*tm*.`` Thanks, python.
             - There's an edge case, where if you create 2 saves within the same moment, the oldest save is overwritten.
 Oops.
-            - jaq suggested using '.anything-but-zip' but i want the end user to be able to access the contents.
+            - jaq suggested using ``.anything-but-zip`` but i want the end user to be able to access the contents.

 - ...